-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Via generic feedback form from written examinations.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Via generic feedback form from written examinations.

 Failure Redemption: Closed book exam in the supplementary exam period in August will form 100% of the module mark.